TomKellyGenetics/vioplot/cran-comments.md

 * win-builder

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs

+##NOTE

+Maintainer differs as described above.

+All other issues have been addressed, including those in the vioplot (0.2) release.